-Project is assessed based on the Average Daily Trips (ADT) and level of service (LOS) standards identified in the City of Desert Hot Springs General Plan.
+The Proposed Project would increase traffic during construction and operation of the proposed facility.
+To evaluate the increase in traffic conditions, the Proposed Project is assessed based on the Average Daily Trips (ADT) and level of service (LOS) standards identified in the City of Desert Hot Springs General Plan.
 ADT is defined as the total number of vehicles that travel a defined segment of roadway over a twenty-four hour period.
 LOS is a qualitative analysis of contributing factors such as speed, travel time, traffic volume, geometric features, traffic interruptions, delays, and freedom to maneuver, driver comfort and convenience, and vehicle operation costs.
-LOS is comprised of a ranking system defined as LOS A through LOS F, where LOS A represents the most beneficial free flow condition and LOS F the least beneficial forced flow driving condition (City of Desert Hot Springs 2000a).
-For planning and design purposes, the City of Desert Hot Springs defines LOS D as the minimum level of satisfactory intersection service level during peak hours.
+LOS is comprised of a ranking system defined as LOS "A" through LOS "F", where LOS "A" represents the most beneficial free flow condition and LOS "F" the least beneficial forced flow driving condition (City of Desert Hot Springs 2000a).
+For planning and design purposes, the City of Desert Hot Springs defines LOS "D" as the minimum level of satisfactory intersection service level during peak hours.
 LOS D is defined as managing the maximum traffic volume capacity of the roadway system while still maintaining an adequate level of driver satisfaction (City of Desert Hot Springs 2000a).